aspecker/OTC-drug-tracker/README.md

     * adam and tim are looking into the api endpoints
         * modelling how we want to query the api
         * building our query strings
+* NEED A USER STORY:
+    * Thomas is a 60 year lawyer at a firm that
+        * he's
+    * he recently went in for a physical

 ### March 22 - Project Initialize